Learning Styles & Preferences to Help Your Child Learn Better

 While different learning styles are primarily auditory, visual, kinesthetic, and tactile, learning can also encompass other learner preferences.

-You can learn about different learning styles models and preferences on the pages that follow this one.
-This page focuses on one of the most comprehensive learning styles models.
+You will learn about other learning styles models on the pages that follow this one.
+We’ll cover VAKT and Multiple Intelligences in this tutorial.
+This section focuses on one of the most comprehensive learning styles models.
+It actually focuses on a person’s learning preferences in a different way.

 Different learning styles can be based upon whether a person processes information sequentially or analytically rather than in a holistic, simultaneous, global fashion.
 “It is important to recognize not only individual behaviors, but to explore and examine the whole of each person’s inclinations toward learning,” (Dunn, Thies, & Honigsfeld, 2001).